dwrank/simple-sr/README.md

 The application is the feed forward portion of the TensorFlow model in C++11.
-The motivation for this project is to be able to run a simple voice recognition model on older platforms that do not support versions greater than C++11.
+The motivation for this project is to be able to run a simple voice recognition model on older platforms that do not support C++ versions greater than C++11.
 The implementation is simplified and not meant as a general purpose model framework.

 The model weights are taken from the trained TensorFlow model and generated into C arrays.